maple-labs/maple-docs/cash-management-pool/lending.md

 **Is the pool suitable for DAOs?**

 Yes.
-The pool welcomes DAOs that can verify non-US Person Accredited Investor or Entity status and pass AML checks.
+The pool welcomes DAOs that can verify Accredited Investor status and pass AML checks.
 In simple terms, a DAO will need to have a legal entity to pass KYC.

 Maple and Room40 will support the development of DAO proposals and are committed to being active participants in the community approval process.